skofic/authentication-services/README.md

 #### Delete current user

-This service can be used to delete the current user.
+This service can be used to delete the *current user*.
 Once deleted, the former current user will not be able to login and all related sessions will be deleted.

-If you are logged in as the default administrator, that user will be re-created automatically.
+*If you are logged in as the default administrator, that user will be re-created automatically*.

 The service will return: